-The MACM degree requirements are designed to be met entirely through UGST's distance-learning program.
-The MTS requirements can all be met through distance learning except for the language courses which may be completed elsewhere and transferred in or have tested out.
-The MDiv may be started through distance learning, but students should expect to spend at least one full year on campus in order to satisfactorily complete degree requirements not offered in a distance-learning format (online or short-term).
+Distance students wishing to enter the MDiv program should start out in the MACM program.
+After successful completion of 24 hours of coursework, these students can petition to move into the distance MDiv program.
 All distance learners are required to meet a minimum residency requirement of 24 credits earned on campus.
 For most distance learners this is accomplished through attending short-term intensives approximately 2 times per year.
 However, there is no stipulation that distance learners fulfill this requirement in this format.
-Any on-campus class will count toward meeting the residency requirement and students will be advised individually in order to devise the most workable plan for their course completion.
+Any on-campus class will count toward meeting the residency requirement, and students will be advised individually in order to devise the most workable plan for their course completion.